More

 The oxygen radical absorbance capacity (ORAC) of goji berries is 3,290.
 This rating indicates how many antioxidants are present in a certain dish.
 Goji berries have a higher ORAC score than bananas (795) and apples (2,828) but are slightly lower than blackberries (4,669) and raspberries (5,065).

-Antioxidant indicators increased by more than 8% in 50 healthy adults who drank 4 ounces (120 ml) of concentrated goji berry juice every day versus those who did not.
+Antioxidant indicators increased by more than 8% in 50 healthy adults who drank 4 ounces (120 ml) of concentrated goji berry juice daily versus those who did not.

-Goji berries have a high level of an antioxidant called zeaxanthin, according to studies.
-Goji berries, saffron, and bell peppers all contain zeaxanthin, which gives them their vivid hue.
+According to studies, Goji berries have a high level of an antioxidant called zeaxanthin.
+Goji berries, saffron, and bell peppers all contain zeaxanthin, giving them a vivid hue.
 This antioxidant helps protect your lens and retina against damage.

 When cells are exposed to substances such as smoke or radiation, antioxidants protect them from breaking down.
 Furthermore, foods strong in antioxidants are frequently high in fiber and low in harmful fats.